 Visit distinguished government agencies, foreign embassies, and military facilities, where you will meet with civilian, military, and intelligence officers

 to get an inside view of duties and daily operations.

 Past site visits have included:

-U.S. Department of State –The United States State Department plays an integral role in fostering relationships throughout the world in order to advance the country's interests and resolve issues peacefully.
-On an exclusive tour, students had the opportunity to hear from a high-level speaker on matters of diplomacy and international relations.
+U.S. Department of State* – The United States State Department plays an integral role in fostering relationships throughout the world in order to advance the country's interests and resolve issues peacefully.
+On an exclusive tour, scholars had the opportunity to hear from a high-level speaker on matters of diplomacy and international relations.

-Pentagon - Students had the opportunity to participate in a guided tour of one of the world’s largest office buildings.
-All students were exposed to the Department of Defense’s mission and each of its branches of service.
+Pentagon* - Scholars had the opportunity to participate in a guided tour of one of the world’s largest office buildings.
+All scholars were exposed to the Department of Defense’s mission and each of its branches of service.
 They also visited numerous displays that highlight and depict significant moments in military history.

 Federal Bureau of Investigation (FBI) Headquarters* – Scholars took a trip to the FBI headquarters, where they were greeted by current and former FBI representatives.
 They had the rare opportunity to look into the FBI’s rich history and current division operations.
 This experience helped scholars gain insight into the various careers and functions of the FBI in the field, in communities, and at headquarters.

-Arlington National Cemetery - Students witnessed the wreath laying ceremony at the Tomb of the Unknowns within Arlington National Cemetery.
-They even had the opportunity to write an essay to be selected to participate in the wreath laying ceremony.
+Arlington National Cemetery – Scholars witnessed the wreath-laying ceremony at the Tomb of the Unknowns within Arlington National Cemetery.
+They even had the opportunity to write an essay to be selected to participate in the wreath-laying ceremony.

 *Indicates a secure site visit, which requires information from a government-issued form of photo identification be submitted at least 30 days prior to the start of the program session and the student's possession of that form of identification while at the program.